-If you are not travelling in Business Class, Madrid has some of the best Priority Pass lounges in the world, they are great, with terraces, very decent food and a great array of alcoholic and non-alcoholic drinks.
+If you are not traveling in Business Class, Madrid has some of the best Priority Pass lounges in the world.
+They are great, with terraces, very decent food, and a great array of alcoholic and non-alcoholic drinks.

 Typically, our free benefits at luxury hotels include: